STUDENTS

 • Provides students with the type of professional experience and connections that have proved essential for them to pursue human rights careers over the years.

-The fellowship is undertaken with support from the Public Interest Law Center and in partnership with the Institute for International Law and Justice.
+The fellowship is undertaken with funding support from the Public Interest Law Center, and in partnership with the Institute for International Law and Justice.

 A 10-12 week funded internship to take place either in Summer or Fall semesters at an organization working in human rights or international law.
-Each year the participating organizations are outlined in a document providing details about the duration (10 or 12 weeks) and type (in-person or virtual) of placement, timing (Summer or Fall), modality, and scope of work and skills required.
+The participating organizations are outlined in the 2025 Placement document providing details about the duration (10 or 12 weeks) and type (in-person or virtual) of placement, timing (Summer or Fall), modality, and scope of work and skills required.

 Applicants must: